rabbitmq/rabbitmq-website/site/federated-queues.md

 A separate [Federation plugin reference](/federation-reference.html) guide is available.

-In addition to <a href="federated-exchanges.html">federated exchanges</a>, RabbitMQ supports federated queues.
+In addition to [federated exchanges](federated-exchanges.html), RabbitMQ supports federated queues.
 This feature provides a way of balancing the load of a single logical queue across nodes or clusters.
 It does so by moving messages to other federation peers (nodes or clusters) when the local queue has no consumers.